liquidprompt/liquidprompt/docs/theme/default.rst

 A template file does nothing more than set :attr:`LP_PS1` to a value.
 The following sections are available to be used.

-An example template file is avaliable: liquid.ps1_.
+An example template file is available: liquid.ps1_.

 .. _liquid.ps1: https://github.com/nojhan/liquidprompt/blob/master/liquid.ps1